Nasdaq, FINRA to boost reporting fees for dark pool trades

-NEW YORK, Aug 14 (Reuters) - Nasdaq Inc and a Wall Street watchdog will raise fees for private stock trading platforms, such as “dark pools,” that report trade executions to a Nasdaq-run entity, in response to higher operational costs and off-exchange trading volumes, according to a recent regulatory filing.
+NEW YORK (Reuters) - Nasdaq Inc (NDAQ.O) and a Wall Street watchdog will raise fees for private stock trading platforms, such as “dark pools,” that report trade executions to a Nasdaq-run entity, in response to higher operational costs and off-exchange trading volumes, according to a recent regulatory filing.

 The fee increases, which kick in Sept.
 1, could amount to more than $3.5 million annually and are aimed at non-retail trades reported to a facility run by Nasdaq and the Financial Industry Regulatory Authority (FINRA), the U.S. Securities and Exchange Commission filing said. (bit.ly/2P2w98Z)